bat/bat/doc/manual/getting-started.md

 parameters (and in a separate page, all observables) in a single
 image:

-@image html MyTut/gaus_mod_parameters_1.png "Summary of parameter marginalizations."
+@image html gaus_mod_parameters-1.png "Summary of parameter marginalizations."
-@image latex MyTut/gaus_mod_parameters_1.pdf "Summary of parameter marginalizations." width=\textwidth
+@image latex gaus_mod_parameters-1.pdf "Summary of parameter marginalizations." width=\textwidth

 The correlation plot and the correlation matrix summarize graphically the correlations among parameters and observables:

-@image html MyTut/gaus_mod_correlation.png "Parameter and observable correlation plots."
+@image html gaus_mod_correlation.png "Parameter and observable correlation plots."
-@image latex MyTut/gaus_mod_correlation.pdf "Parameter and observable correlation plots." width=\textwidth
+@image latex gaus_mod_correlation.pdf "Parameter and observable correlation plots." width=\textwidth

-@image html MyTut/gaus_mod_correlationMatrix.png "Parameter and observable correlation matrix."
+@image html gaus_mod_correlationMatrix.png "Parameter and observable correlation matrix."
-@image latex MyTut/gaus_mod_correlationMatrix.pdf "Parameter and observable correlation matrix." width=\textwidth
+@image latex gaus_mod_correlationMatrix.pdf "Parameter and observable correlation matrix." width=\textwidth

 The knowledge update plots show the marginalized priors and marginalized posteriors together in one plot for each variable (and also for 2D marginalizations):

-@image html MyTut/gaus_mod_update_1D.png "Knowledge update plots."
+@image html gaus_mod_update-1.png "Knowledge update plots."
-@image latex MyTut/gaus_mod_update_1D.pdf "Knowledge update plots." width=\textwidth
+@image latex gaus_mod_update-1.pdf "Knowledge update plots." width=\textwidth

 Note that this really shows the _marginalized_ prior: Here, having used factorized priors, we see exactly the factorized priors.
 But had